-All College users are responsible and accountable for implementing and adhering to this policy.
+All members of the College community are responsible and accountable for implementing and adhering to this policy.

 Board of Management

 The Board of Management is responsible for ensuring that the College complies with its statutory obligations under the Equality Act 2010 and will regularly consider equal opportunity issues and review the College's policy and action plans.